ekchacon/semi-supervised-regular-size-datasets/README.md

 # Experiment desing

-For MNIST dataset, from the original subset training examples the few labeled examples represents the 16.67%, which is reduced until 0.33% for different experiments.
+For MNIST dataset, from the original subset training examples the few labeled examples (10k) represents the 16.67%, which is reduced until 0.33% (200 examples) for different experiments.
 This smallest percentage of labeled examples is the worst case.
 For FASHION dataset the same reduction is applied.

 | MNIST | FASHION | %      |
 | :---- | :------ | :----- |